ryankucera/lock-example/README.md

 * `mr syncup` - this command syncs all local file system changes to Murano. *Please note: this is an overwrite.
 Any changes made directly in Murano will be over-written by this command*.
 * Map the product created earlier to our solution: `mr assign set`

+### Initialize
+One final step - invoke the `_init` endpoint to load defaut settings.
+In your browser invoke `http://<your-solution-name>.apps.exosite.io/_init`.
+You should see `Ok` as a response.

+At this point your solution is loaded and initialized.
+You can remove the _init endpoint if desired.

 ## Run the solution